cypher-network/cypher/README.md

 The following parameters can be supplied:

-:--help:
+`--help`
 Display help

-:--config-skip:
+`--config-skip`
 Do not run configuration wizard

-:--noninteractive:
+`--noninteractive`
 Assume default answers without user interaction.

-:--uninstall:
+`--uninstall`
 Uninstall node

 For example: